With the cost of care homes often running into the tens of thousands of pounds, many families must care for their elderly parents themselves at home.

-Some of these sites, and several others, have forums where carers can ask for advice on the cost of care, their options, and the considerations: these forums can be a lifeline.
+Some of these sites have forums where carers can ask for advice on the cost of care, their options, and the considerations: these forums can be a lifeline.

-As Stone says: “It’s easy for carers to become isolated, and to feel like they are going through this alone.
+As Stone said: “It’s easy for carers to become isolated, and to feel like they are going through this alone.
 Forums help connect them with others who have been through something similar.”

 Life may be more stressful and expensive when caring for elderly parents, but it’s not something anyone has to do alone – not when there are 900,000 people in the same boat.

 *This article contains affiliate links, which means we may receive a commission on any sales of products or services we write about.
 This article was written completely independently.